 Many airlines operate to and fro Hyderabad connecting many other Indian cities.

-By Train.
 There are many train stations located within a distance of 5-10 km from Hussain Sagar Lake.
 To name a few are Begumpet Junction, Secunderabad Junction.
 And depending upon your suitability, you can choose to deboard at any of these.
 However, Secunderabad Junction is considered as one of the most prominent railway stations.

 It is a major intercity railway station serving Hyderabad and its nearby regions.
 This particular station was built in 1874 during the British Colonial era.
 It sees about 1,70,000 passengers commuting on a daily basis.